Complaints

 Stage 1 - Local Resolution:

-You will be provided with a copy of our complaints procedure and invited to a consultation with the manager and other relevant parties to discuss your concerns and try to find an early resolution.
+The Patient will be given a copy of the complaints policy and invited to attend a video consultation with the CQC Registered Manager (or Complaints Manager if different) and other relevant parties to talk through their concerns and to try and resolve the issue at an early stage.

-Our manager will conduct a thorough investigation by reviewing the case in detail and gathering statements from all staff members involved.
-They will respond directly to you, whether your complaint was made verbally, by letter, or email.
+The CQC Registered Manager (or Complaints Manager if different) will go through a thorough process of investigation to include reviewing the case in detail and taking statements from all staff members / doctors concerned.
+The CQC Registered Manager (or Complaints Manager if different) responds directly to the person who has made the complaint, whether the complaint was made verbally, by letter, text or email.

-To make a formal complaint, please write or email us clearly stating the nature of your complaint, along with as much detail as possible, including dates, times, and, if known, the names of staff members involved.
-This will help us address the issues promptly and effectively.
+To make a formal complaint the complainant should write or e-mail to Provider clearly stating the nature of their complaint and as much detail concerning dates, times and if known names of staff members.
+This will enable us to acknowledge and address the issues raised promptly and effectively.

-Our manager or their designated representative will investigate all complaints.
-If there is any ambiguity or uncertainty regarding your complaint, we will contact you to seek clarification.
+The CQC Registered Manager (or Complaints Manager if different) or their designated person will investigate all complaints.
+Where the Provider is unclear on any point or issue regarding the complaint, it will contact the complainant to seek clarification.

 Stage 2 - Complaint Review:

-If you choose to escalate your complaint to Stage 2, our CQC Registered Manager or Complaints Manager will acknowledge it in writing within 3 working days of receipt (unless a full reply can be sent within 5 working days).
+If the complainant escalates their complaint to Stage 2, the CQC Registered Manager (or Complaints Manager if different) will provide a written acknowledgement to complainants within 3 working days of receipt of their complaint at stage 2 (unless a full reply can be sent within 5 working days).

-We will review the investigation and response provided at Stage 1.
+Provide a review of the investigation and the response made at stage 1.

-We aim to provide a full response on the outcome of the review within 20 working days.
-If the investigation is still in progress, we will send you an email explaining the reason for the delay every 20 working days.
+Provide a full response on the outcome of the review within 20 working days or, where the investigation is still in progress, send a letter explaining the reason for the delay to the complainant, at a minimum, every 20 working days.

 Stage 3 - Independent Review by CEDR:

-If you wish to further escalate your complaint, you have the option to contact the Centre for Effective Dispute Resolution (CEDR) using the following methods:
+If patients with to further escalate their complaint following stage 2, patients have the option to contact the Centre for Effective Dispute Resolution (CEDR) using the following methods:

 Web: Visit https://www.cedr.com/ for more information and contact details.